Skip to main content

 Should a Startup Hire In-House or Use Staff Augmentation?

-Most of our Series A clients run a hybrid model: 1-2 in-house (CTO + senior engineer) and 2-4 augmented (execution team).
-Total cost: $300-$400K/year instead of $640K+ all in-house.
-That's the difference between 18 months of runway and 10.
+Most of our Series A clients settle on a hybrid.
+1-2 in-house (the CTO plus a senior engineer) and 2-4 on the partner team running execution.
+That comes to $300-$400K a year instead of $640K+ all in-house.
+Put plainly, it's the difference between 18 months of runway and 10.

 What Are the 3 Mistakes That Burn Through Budget in 8 Months?